MasonProtter/LegibleLambdas.jl/README.md

 ```julia
 (x->(sin(x + 1e-10) - sin(x)) / 1e-10)
 ```
 so if you know how to make the above work, I'd love to hear from you.
+The real problem is that to do that, you'd need to expand the macro at the function runtime instead of compile time.
 <!-- LegibleLambdas:1 ends here -->